WHAT IS IDEBENONE?

 Idebenone is a derivative of the coenzyme Q10 (ubiquinone).
 This synthetic drug was first developed in Japan back in the early 1980s.
 The drug was initially used for the treatment of different brain conditions and some neurodegenerative disorders.
 Additionally, there is some evidence showing that it is also helpful in treating genetic disorders such as Leber’s disease and Friedreich’s ataxia.
-This is due to the drug’s ability to improving mitochondria function.
+This is due to the drug’s ability to improve mitochondria function.
 This makes sense, considering that the coenzyme Q10 itself plays an important role in supporting mitochondrial energy production.
 It’s also worth noting that Idebenone mixes with the blood much better than Ubiquinone.
 As a result, the drug performs better in crossing the blood-brain barrier as compared to Ubiquinone.

 Another important property of Idebenone is its antioxidant effects.
 As an anti-oxidant, the drug helps in protecting cells against free radicals.
 This is why Idebenone is believed to be effective in safeguarding brain cells, thus boosting the performance of the brain.
 On top of that, Idebenone can protect the skin against the free radicals that are known to damage skin structure, causing different conditions, including wrinkles.